CENSUS/shadow/README.md

 use-after-free bugs, or when you want to position interesting victim objects to overwrite/corrupt.

-In the "aux" directory you can find a small PDB parsing utility named **symhex**.
+In the "auxiliary" directory you can find a small PDB parsing utility named **symhex**.
 Run it on "xul.pdb" to generate the Python pickle file that **shadow** expects in the "pdb" directory (as "pdb/xul-*VERSION*.pdb.pkl").
 Before running **symhex** make sure you have registered "msdia90.dll"; for example on my Windows 8.1 x86-64